malsch/occupationCoding/README.md

 This is an R package for occupation coding.
 It accompanies the following publication:

-Malte Schierholz, Matthias Schonlau (forthcoming): Machine Learning for Occupation Coding — a Comparison Study, Journal of Survey Statistics and Methodology, https://doi.org/10.1093/jssam/smaa023
+Malte Schierholz, Matthias Schonlau (2021): Machine Learning for Occupation Coding — a Comparison Study, Journal of Survey Statistics and Methodology 9(5), https://doi.org/10.1093/jssam/smaa023

 Two groups of users will profit from this package:
 - Applied users, who have German survey answers and want to run machine learning for automated occupation coding